hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

-- We first feed the data as the `float16` or `bloat16` type, then the input of the model have the low type (float16 and bfloat16).
+- We first feed the data as the float16 or bloat16 type, then the input of the model has the low type (float16 and bfloat16).
-- All of calculations in the model are computated with  the lower-precision operations
+- All of the calculations in the model are computed with the lower-precision operations
-- Convert the output of model into `float32` to do optimization task.
+- Convert the output of the model into float32 to do optimization tasks.
-- Update weights and convert them into lower-precision, continue next round of training.
+- Update weights, convert them into lower-precision, and continue the next round of training.

 To train model in tensorflow with the mixed precision, we just modify: